Methods and Functions in Python

 >>> def function_name(language='python'):

-print(language + ' is fun')
+print(language + ' is fun')#call the function

 >>> function_name()